-What follows is an account of the first year of making and realising scores, the continuing portfolio of which is called borders.
+What follows is an account of the first year of making and realising scores, the continuing borders portfolio.
 These pieces are designed to frame the listening experiences of liminal sound environments; where the edges of different sound environments meet, and transitioning sound environments.
 This is the research idea for my PhD, and these pieces contribute to this.
-The scores themselves are presented as text instructions for the listener/performer (and for these realisations, myself) to interpret and carry out.
+The scores themselves are presented as text instructions for the listener/performer (and for these realisations, myself) to interpret and realise.
 Although the text scores should be strictly adhered to, there is plenty of room for individual and varied interpretations (also, any instructions in parentheses are optional).
 These scores can be realised in any location that the listener chooses, as long as they (the locations and the listener) adhere to the score.
 I should note that the individual scores are also the title for the scores; the text is the score, on a blank page, clear, and provides no (or at the most very little) influence for the reader/potential listener – they only bring themselves to the piece.
 The pieces are as much about individuality and the self as they are about sound environments.

 As these pieces explore the nature of the in-between, they also explore outsiderness.
 To demonstrate this, the scores are to be realised alone, to accentuate the nature of outsiderness and to focus on the self.
 This is also, and perhaps more importantly, an aesthetic choice – I enjoy solitude, and I wanted to express this idea in these pieces.
 Soundwalking (and to a broader extent, all music) is often (but not always) experienced in a participatory and social manner; soundwalking is often carried out in groups. borders, when realised, are based around the idea of soundwalking, and I wanted to make pieces that gave the opportunity for individual, solitary experience; a reflection of my own enjoyment of walking, listening to music, and some lifestyle choices in general.
 It must be expressed that this is not an anti-social idea, but rather a balanced view on and an opportunity for solitude.